richard-dennehy/raytracer_rs/src/yaml_parser/README.md

 ## Describing the Lights
 A scene may have zero or many lights (noting that a scene with no lights will only render a black image).
-The YAML parser (and ray tracer generally) currently only supports point lights - infinitely bright single points in space, which cast light rays in all directions equally, and create sharp shadows.
+The YAML parser and ray tracer support point lights, and area lights.
+Both kinds of light cast light infinitely in all directions, but a point light casts from a single point, whereas an area light casts from an area, and therefore allows soft shadows, as a point in space can be partially lit by an area light.

-A light description must contain:
+A point light is a light description containing:
  - `at`, an array of 3 floating point numbers giving the light's position in 3D space
  - `intensity`, the light's colour; an array of 3 floating point numbers

-### Example
+### Point light example
 ```yaml
 - add: light
   at: [ 50, 100, -50 ]